ZYSF/gen1cpu/InstructionSet.md

 ## Planned Instructions

-These haven't been added at time of writing but may be added to the base configuration in the future (these are almost essential for 64-bit C targets, but might still be considered optional or unnecessary for a minimalist (or 32-bit) implementation:
+These haven't been added at time of writing but may be added to the base configuration in the future (these are almost essential for 64-bit C targets, but might still be considered optional or unnecessary for a minimalist or 32-bit implementation):

 * 0xD6 - read32h (same as read32 except replaces the high 32 bits of the register without altering the low bits)
 * 0xDE - write32h (same as write32 except takes the data from the high 32 bits of the register)